shaikabdulgaffar/Mod-AES_KDRP-KWT/results_analysis.md

 - **Standard AES is slightly more memory-efficient** than Modified AES, but the difference is minimal.
 - The additional operations in Modified AES (KDRP + KW-Tweak) do not significantly impact memory usage, making it suitable for practical deployment.

-If you need this formatted for a specific section or want to combine with other results in your paper, let me know!